Luciano-wmm/Treinamento-MySQL/README.md

-# SQL Queries explained in Portuguese!
+# Treinamento-MySQL
 Week of training @Hashtag
+SQL Queries explained in Portuguese!